 Our lawyers have published extensively on tax policies which are debated at the highest levels of Congress and state legislatures.
 We consider it our responsibility to protect the interest our clients and avoid transactions that create the appearance of impropriety.

 Our clients range from the largest Fortune 100 company to individuals protecting their personal and businesses assets.
-The firm’s multi-office platform enables us to draw on experienced practitioners in every major market center to deliver expertise and experience from across a wide range of industries and business formats.
+The firm’s multi-office platform enables us to draw on experienced practitioners in every major market center to deliver extensive knowledge and capabilities from across a wide range of industries and business formats.
 The value that we bring is the coordinated efforts of professionals with a wide range of backgrounds, experiences and viewpoints to help ensure that our clients receive the most up-to-date interpretations of tax and business opportunities available anywhere.
 We are available to assist in helping you to resolve your most vexing tax questions and disputes.

 Our tax lawyers take the lead in the tax planning and structuring of foreign and domestic limited partnerships, limited liability partnerships, limited liability companies, syndications, public and private charitable organizations, and joint ventures, as well as in traditional forms of organization, mergers and acquisitions, reorganizations, and capital expansion programs for corporate, financial institution, health care and other business clients.
 We work with bond, real estate, and corporate and securities lawyers to issue tax opinions in connection with tax-exempt financings and public and private securities offerings, and mergers, acquisitions and divestitures.